 - know the rules

-- other users- look, listen and walk the perimeter before you begin shooting.
+- other users- look, listen and walk the perimeter before you begin to shoot.
 Trails, homes, roads may be hidden by terrain and trees.

 Did you know?